icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ## Key Points

-1. Several lectures are extracts of earlier works, or were republished later.
+1. This was the best aircraft icing design guide available at the time.
-2. This was almost an aircraft icing design guide.
+2. Several lectures are extracts of earlier works, or were republished later.
 3. Selected lectures are reviewed.

 ## Abstract